Vedant2311/FTL-project/README.md

   - On increasing one and decreasing the other while having their sum to be a constant, simulates a behavior much similar to the one obtained from the DFTL with *s_damping* as the same constant

 Thus, this method could act as a good theoretical improvement over DFTL, just that it will be **at least** as damped as the DFTL method.
 Also, an other important observation regarding this method was that that the energy plots for the physically feasible implementations of this method were not monotonically decreasing.
 Rather, they were having a significant increase in the energy in the beginning of the simulation (This jump was kind of negligible for the **DFTL_Quad** method)

-### Other methods which will not work for this problem

-  - Blending FTL and DFTL (*s_damping* = 1) with varying weights such that the total energy of the system nearly remains constant.
-This method will have an overhead of finding the weights, thus making the computation much slower

 ## Summary of all the new algorithms for FTL